 Children’s Monthly Grief Check-In

 Children who have completed the eight-week Children’s Grief Group are welcome to attend this after school program.
 Knowledgeable facilitators use a wide range of expressive arts activities to support children to be honest with their feelings because of grief.

 Hospice supports teens aged 13-17 explore the impact of grief caused by death.
 In order to meet the immediate needs of teens Hospice may arrange one-to-one support or small group support as appropriate.
 Hospice staff may also help teens link with other community supports.

 Specialized Support Groups

 The Bereaved Parent Support Group is a monthly group for all parents regardless of the age or circumstance of the child’s death.
 The Suicide Survivors Group is a structured support program for individuals as they navigate the changes in their life following a suicide.

 The Gentle Exercise program runs on Fridays at 1pm for those wishing to participate in easy, gentle exercises that everyone can do.
 Other wellness programs are offered periodically depending on interest and need.
 Please refer to this website page for up-to-date information or contact us with your ideas.

 Hospice Peterborough has a lending library with books, videos and music; staff can also suggest reputable web resources to answer your questions, including our own informational booklets on various topics.
 From time to time we also host public education events.
 You are always welcome to call, drop-in or email us with questions about hospice palliative care and grief.

 Learn More, Registration and Referral

 To learn more about our programs and services, to register or make a self-referral, please contact us.
-If you are grieving, Hospice staff are here to help connect you with the support you need.
+Whether you are seriously ill or are caring for someone who is seriously ill, Hospice staff are here to help connect you with the support you need.
 Remember, you are not alone.